fermyon/spin/GOVERNANCE.md

 - A project maintainer may step down by emailing the mailing list.
 When a project maintainer steps down, they become an emeritus maintainer.
 - Project maintainers MUST remain active on the project.
 If they are unresponsive for > 3 months, they will lose project maintainer-ship, unless the remaining project maintainers of the given project and the Spin Governance Committee agree to extend the period to be greater than 3 months.
-- New maintainers must be nominated by existing maintainers.
+- New maintainers MUST be nominated by existing maintainers.
 Maintainers are to discuss and agree in a private setting adding a new maintainer.
 Once a descision has been made, a maintainer may be added to the project via a pull request to the relevant MAINTAINERS.md file.
 - A maintainer may be removed for a [code of conduct](CODE_OF_CONDUCT.md) violation by the Spin Governance Committee.
 Code of conduct violations may be submitted to any member(s) on the Spin Governance Committee by email.
 See email information on MAINTAINERS.md.
 - When a project has no active maintainers, the maintainers of the [fermyon/spin Github repo](https://github.com/fermyon/spin) become responsible for it, and may archive the project, or find new maintainers

-### Decision Making

-The default decision making process is objection-free consensus.
-In other words, a decision is made when all decision makers have had time to consider the decision and do not raise any objections.
-Silence on any consensus decision is equivalent to non-objection.
-Explicit agreement may be stated at will.

-Decision making scenarios should be promoted appropriately by the maintainer overseeing the issue:

-- tag maintainers in relevant issues and SIPs
-- send out mailing list reminders
-- communicate updates in meetings

-In the extreme case that objection-free consensus cannot be reached after a reasonable amount of time and effort, a maintainer can call for a [supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote from the project maintainers for a repo on a decision.
-If quorum cannot be met for a decision, all members of the Spin Governance Committee are added to the relevant vote.

-If a decision impacts multiple repositories or requires a coordinated effort across multiple repositories and project maintainers are unable to reach a decision on their own for the relevant projects, a maintainer can call for a decision from the Spin Governance Committee.

 ## Spin Governance Committee